Associate Professor of Christian Formation & Ministry

 About Tom Schwanda

-Grace and I have two grown children; Rebecca Joy and her husband Jesse, live in Grand Rapids, MI and Steve and his wife Stephanie, live in Alma, MI.
-We are also blessed with three grandchildren, Brooklyn from Rebecca Joy and Jesse and Hailey and Pierce from Steve and Stephanie.
-We enjoy attending concerts, canoeing and kayaking.
+Grace and I have two adult children; Rebecca Joy and her husband Jesse, who live in Grand Rapids, MI and Steve who lives in Alma, MI.
+We are also blessed with four grandchildren, Hailey, Brooklyn, Pierce and Aniston.
+We enjoy attending concerts, traveling and playing with our grandchildren.
 I begin my day with prayer, reading Scripture, and journaling followed by a three-mile run.
 I am proud of my Czech heritage and cheer for the Toronto Maple Leafs even though they have not played decent hockey for decades.

 Bernard of Clairvaux wisely diagnosed a major problem of education in the twelfth century.
 He noted, “Unless it (e.g. knowledge) has been cooked on the fire of love, and thoroughly digested by the disciplines of the soul, it will also be damaging, instead of being nutritious.”
 I fear the same can be true today.
 One of my great challenges and joys as a professor is to guide students into discovering the rich treasures of Christian formation and worship.
 Too often we separate the mind and experience as if they are unrelated.
 However, truth that is removed from experience is always left in doubt.
 Over the centuries the greatest Christian leaders and educators have all grasped the importance of cooking knowledge on the fire of love.
 My commitment to creating an experiential foundation for learning invites us to keep company with Jesus through the guidance of the Holy Spirit to the glory of God, the Father.